Stream Density Testing#

 Set bounds:

-Lower bound = last successful stream count (
+Lower bound = last successful

-N/2).Upper bound = current failing stream count (
+search_value(N/2).Upper bound = current failing

 Bisect the range and test the midpoint.